Tlf/tlf/doc/README_QTC.txt

 next one.
 If you put to there at least 1 digit, Tlf recognizes that line is complete, and "?" will disappear at the end of the line.

+If you press SPACE in any field, the cursor will goes to the next field (or first, if the current is the exchange number).

 Important: in any fields you can type "?", eg: "111?" in time field, or "W?" in callsign field.
 That mean, you couldn't receive